Yan-Erin/DefenseWitches/README.md

 Just the mapDraw.py, character.py, minion.py, and the public folder.
 Install Winsound and uncomment line 123 in mapDraw.py for bg music!!!
 Run mapDraw.py to play
-Press Space button for new map
+Press Space button for new map and Backspace to go back to main menu

 ## Built With
 Python